Search RHCG Website

 2. INTUBATION PAUSE

 The intubation pause is a planning and safety prompt to help prepare the team and the baby for intubation.
 It is a structured checklist designed to enhance organisation and team communication, and ensure intubation is carried out as safely and controlled as possible.
 It should be attached to all airway trolleys and performed before every intubation, where time allows.
-It is split into three sections:

 3. OPTIMISE PATIENT